asperkins42/miscellaneous/DE10Lite-LiteX-Setup.md

 python -m litex_boards.targets.digilent_arty --variant a7-100 --build --load

 ```
-Now, navigate to the software directory and run Make.
-Once you have the app.bin file, you should be able to load it by running `litex_term /dev/ttyUSB1 --kernel software/app.bin `
+Now, navigate to the software directory and run `$ Make`.
+Once you have the app.bin file, you should be able to load it by running `$ litex_term /dev/ttyUSB1 --kernel software/app.bin `

-When I asked him about it yesterday, Aaron said that we should be able to use either $SLURM_FPGA_FILE or $SLURM_FPGA_NAME in place of "/dev/ttyUSB1".
+When I asked him about it, Aaron said that we should be able to use either $SLURM_FPGA_FILE or $SLURM_FPGA_NAME in place of "/dev/ttyUSB1".

+You can pull my updated code from https://github.com/asperkins42/miscellaneous/edit/main/main.c